S-1037

 South Carolina S. 1037 — Protecting Children from Chatbots Act (Chapter 81, Title 39)

-Imposes safety, access control, and design obligations on operators of chatbots with 500,000+ monthly active users worldwide, with a focus on protecting minors.
-Requires a tiered access model: unverified users may only use a feature-limited mode; restricted features (personalization, proactive outreach, relationship simulation, explicit content) require age verification and, for minors, verifiable parental consent.
-Prohibits engagement-maximizing design at the expense of user wellbeing, requires emotional dependence detection and crisis response protocols, and mandates incident reporting to the Attorney General within 15 days of learning of covered harms.
-Enforced by the Attorney General (up to $50,000 per violation per day) and through a private right of action for harmed persons with attorney fees and punitive damages available.
+Imposes safety and access control obligations on operators of chatbots with 500,000 or more monthly active users worldwide, with a focus on protecting minors.
+Requires covered entities to offer a limited-access mode (no account, no restricted features) for unverified users, implement reasonable age verification before enabling restricted features (personalization, proactive outreach, relationship simulation, extended sessions, explicit content), and obtain verifiable parental consent before enabling restricted features for minors.
+Prohibits features designed to prioritize engagement metrics at the expense of user wellbeing, requires crisis detection and response systems, mandates emergency notification to law enforcement when imminent risk of death or serious injury is detected, and requires incident reporting to the Attorney General within 15 days of knowledge of a covered harm.
+Enforceable by the Attorney General (up to $50,000 per violation per day) and via private right of action for harmed persons.

 Summary

-Imposes safety, access control, and design obligations on operators of chatbots with 500,000+ monthly active users worldwide, with a focus on protecting minors.
-Requires a tiered access model: unverified users may only use a feature-limited mode; restricted features (personalization, proactive outreach, relationship simulation, explicit content) require age verification and, for minors, verifiable parental consent.
-Prohibits engagement-maximizing design at the expense of user wellbeing, requires emotional dependence detection and crisis response protocols, and mandates incident reporting to the Attorney General within 15 days of learning of covered harms.
-Enforced by the Attorney General (up to $50,000 per violation per day) and through a private right of action for harmed persons with attorney fees and punitive damages available.
+Imposes safety and access control obligations on operators of chatbots with 500,000 or more monthly active users worldwide, with a focus on protecting minors.
+Requires covered entities to offer a limited-access mode (no account, no restricted features) for unverified users, implement reasonable age verification before enabling restricted features (personalization, proactive outreach, relationship simulation, extended sessions, explicit content), and obtain verifiable parental consent before enabling restricted features for minors.
+Prohibits features designed to prioritize engagement metrics at the expense of user wellbeing, requires crisis detection and response systems, mandates emergency notification to law enforcement when imminent risk of death or serious injury is detected, and requires incident reporting to the Attorney General within 15 days of knowledge of a covered harm.
+Enforceable by the Attorney General (up to $50,000 per violation per day) and via private right of action for harmed persons.

 Enforcement & Penalties